Hudson Yards Office Space for Rent

 Hudson Yards is the biggest private real estate project in United States history.
 Once it’s finished, it will include high-rise commercial and mixed-use towers and more than 6 million square feet of office space.
 On average, office space rents for $76 per square foot in Midtown Manhattan, but Hudson Yards office space can lease for as much as $150-200 per square foot.
+However, the city of New York has attempted to make the development a more attractive option for companies looking to set up shop by offering a discretionary tax break, contingent upon the creation of a fixed number of jobs.
 Companies are snatching up the available spaces—for example, Coach, L’Oreal, and SAP have already leased 85 percent of 10 Hudson Yards, a LEED Platinum office tower.
+Sidewalk Labs (a subsidiary of Alphabet, the multi-billion dollar parent company of Google) is also located in the 10 Hudson Yards complex.
 In April 2018, pharmaceutical giant Pfizer announced it would be moving into a 15-floor, 800,000 square foot office in The Spiral, a 65-story skyscraper in Hudson Yards being built by Tishman Speyer.

 The majority of Hudson Yards’ tenants are law firms and boutique financial services firms.
-Office space leases have recently been signed by Cooley, Boies Schiller & Flexner, Stonepeak Infrastructure Partners, Point72 Asset Management
+Office space leases have recently been signed by Cooley, Boies Schiller & Flexner, Stonepeak Infrastructure Partners, and Point72 Asset Management.

 In total, Hudson Yards will include 16 skyscrapers, a 750,000 square foot retail center, a school, and 5,000 brand new residences.
 Approximately 65,000 visitors are expected to pass through the neighborhood daily.